srbartlett/elbow/README.md

     set :aws_secret_access_key, 'YOUR_SECRET_ACCESS_KEY'

-Tell `elbow` that a host is using an ELB by specifying the `elastic_load_balancer` configuration in in your `deploy.rb`.
+Tell `elbow` that a host is using an ELB by specifying the `elastic_load_balancer` configuration in in your `config/deploy/yourstage.rb`.
 The first argument is the host name followed by a list of roles.

     elastic_load_balancer 'your-elb-100028747657.us-east-1.elb.amazonaws.com', roles: %w{web app}, user: 'youruser'